conoro/hugo.conoroneill.com/content/post/channel-4-gets-it-right-this-time.md

 Ah, nostalgia.

 Anyone got a MIDI of the theme music to "Play Away"?
 Might make a good ring tone.
-As a small child, I thought Brian Cant was god.<div style="clear:both; padding-bottom: 0.25em;"></div>
+As a small child, I thought Brian Cant was god.